Lamone’s city, and Santerno’s, range

 Dante Alighieri (Inferno, XXVII)

-Faenza is an ancient city of art, which is traversed by the river Lamone and cut in two parts by the Via Aemilia.
-Despite its Roman roots, the city features strong Renessaince elements.
-Moreover, the urban fabric is dotted by some clear references of its old Baroque splendour, as well as of the burgeois elegance of liberty.
+Despite its Roman roots, the city features strong Renaissance elements.
+Moreover, the urban fabric is dotted by some clear references of its old Baroque splendour, as well as of the bourgeois elegance of the Art nouveau.

 The artistic splendour of the past makes Faenza still alive.
 Several initiatives, all resonating with local culture and tradition, liven up the city centre: the Nott de Bisò and the Palio del Niballo, which involve the five historic districts called “rioni”, are the most characteristic ones.